betaflight/betaflight.com/docs/development/API/Dshot.md

 This has two benefits:

 1. Every frame has exactly the same, easy to calculate duration: **16 x (bit period time)**
-2. The measurement of a bit can always be triggered on a rising flank and stopped on a falling flank (or the other way around in case of the inverted signal with [bidirectional DShot](#bidirectional-dshot))
+2. The measurement of a bit can always be triggered on a rising flank and stopped on a falling flank (or the other way around in case of the inverted signal with [bidirectional DShot](#bidirectional-dshot)).

 <br/><br/>